hth313/OS4/doc/overview.rst

 .. index:: message system

 A new internal message handler system is also provided.
-In some way it can be seen as somewhat related to poll vectors, but it is more flexible and more dynamic.
+In some way it can be seen somewhat related to poll vectors, but it is more flexible and more dynamic.
 Message handler descriptors are stored in the same stack as the shell descriptors.

 It is possible for a message originator to send (broadcast) messages to anyone that are interested in a particular event.
-It also allows for collaboration between the message originator and the receivers.
+It also allows for collaboration between the message originator and the Receivers.
 Messages can be about anything of interest and is in no way tied to the keyboard or display.

-The message system can be used to notify such things as that a new command is keyed in (which should clear the RPN return stack), or that the ``CAT`` function was entered with a catalog number that is not known.
+The message system can be used to notify such things as that a new command is keyed in (which should clear the RPN return stack), or that the ``CAT`` function is entered with a catalog number that is not known.
 A message can then be sent to ask if there are anyone who wants to act on it, e.g. ``CAT 23``.
-Any plug-in module can register a handler and act on any message.
+Any plug-in module can register a handler and can act on any message.

 The main software repository contains a list of known messages and this list can be added to as needed.